Scientific Name

 Description

-Huernia keniensis is a small clump-forming succulent with prostrate to erect, irregularly branching stems with prominent acute tubercles widely spaced and joined into five rows up the stem with a V-shaped groove between these rows.
+Huernia keniensis is a small, clump-forming succulent with prostrate to erect, irregularly branching stems with prominent, acute tubercles widely spaced and joined into five rows up the stem with a V-shaped groove between these rows.
 The stems are grey-green with small brownish spots or reddish apex.
-They are thick, fleshy, up to 5 inches (12.5 cm) long, and up to 0.4 inches (1 cm) in diameter.
-Leaves are rudimentary or absent.
+They are thick, fleshy, and can grow up to 5 inches (12.5 cm) long and 0.4 inches (1 cm) in diameter.
+The leaves are rudimentary or absent.

-The flowers are bell-shaped or cup-shaped, 5-merous, up to 1 inch (2.5 cm) across, and often with five smaller lobes between the main lobes, usually reddish or purplish outside, and dark purple, densely papillose inside.
-They appear solitary or in groups of two at the base or middle of the stems in winter and do not have a carrion-like smell.
-Fruits consist of a pair of follicles with numerous, strongly compressed seeds with a coma (a tuft of silky hair) at the apex.
+The flowers are bell-shaped or cup-shaped, 5-merous, and often have five smaller lobes between the main lobes, usually reddish or purplish outside, and dark purple, densely papillose inside.
+They can reach a diameter of up to 1 inch (2.5 cm) and appear solitary or in groups of two at the base or middle of the stems in winter and do not have a carrion-like smell.
+The fruits consist of a pair of follicles with numerous, strongly compressed seeds with a coma (a tuft of silky hair) at the apex.

 Hardiness